alves-nickolas/alves-nickolas.github.io/etcetera/index.md

   Thought by Colin Singleton, in John Green's *An Abundance of Katherines* (Penguin Books, New York, 2006).
 * Sometimes it seems the universe wants to be noticed.

-  Mr. Lancaster quoting his college mah teacher, in John Green's *The Fault in Our Stars* (Penguin Books, New York, 2012).
+  Mr. Lancaster quoting his college math teacher, in John Green's *The Fault in Our Stars* (Penguin Books, New York, 2012).
 * It's an energy field created by all living things.
 It surrounds us and penetrates us; it binds the galaxy together.

   Obi-Wan "Ben" Kenobi (Alec Guiness) on the Force, in [Star Wars: Episode IV—A New Hope](https://www.imdb.com/title/tt0076759/).